Asynchronous Massive Access and Neighbor Discovery Using OFDMA: Sparse OFDMA Signaling

-Suppose there are $N > B$ devices and only a single device $k$ is transmitting under the noiseless setting.
-In this case, it is impossible to assign a unique frequency bin to each device.
-Instead, we randomly assign one out of $B$ bins to every device.
-We still apply the signaling scheme give by \eqref{eq:codeword}.
-Suppose performing $B$-point DFT on $\by$ yields a tone at the $b$-th frequency bin, we still cannot identify which device is active, because there may be multiple devices assigned to this bin due to random binning.
-The way to resolve this problem is to transmit multiple OFDM symbols and embed the device information through coefficient $g_{k}$ in~\eqref{eq:codeword}.
+\LL{With $N > B$}, it is impossible to assign a distinct subcarrier to each device.
+Suppose we randomly assign subcarrier $b_k \in \{0, \cdots, B-1\}$ to device $k$ and still apply the signaling scheme give by \eqref{eq:codeword}.
+If performing $B$-point DFT on $\by$ yields nonzero at subcarrier $b$, we cannot \LL{be sure about} which device is active if multiple devices are assigned to this subcarrier.
+We resolve this ambiguity \DG{by including several OFDM symbols in a frame and embedding} the device's identity through coefficient $g_{k}$ in~\eqref{eq:codeword} across \LL{the} OFDM symbols for transmission.